Using TalkingPoints to Connect, Model and Promote Awareness

-With grades due and the holidays fast approaching, it’s easy to understand why educators and families are so busy this time of year–especially when you consider additional challenges like teacher shortages and communication barriers.
+With grades due and the holidays fast approaching, it’s easy to understand why educators and families are so busy this time of year—especially when considering additional challenges like teacher shortages and communication barriers.

-But no matter what new difficulties we face in helping our students this season, we can’t lose sight of an issue that affects many of them the whole year through.
-Bullying.
+But no matter what new difficulties we face in helping our students this season, we can’t lose sight of an issue affecting many of them the year through: Bullying.

 In the scenario evoked by the definition, there are several individuals involved.
-There is a bully.
-There is a victim.
-And there are numerous others witnessing the bullying taking place.
-These are all individuals who, if they were more knowledgeable about what was happening and how to stop it, might take action.
+There is a bully; there is a victim.
+And numerous others are witnessing the bullying taking place.
+These individuals might take action if they were more knowledgeable about what was happening and how to stop it.
 Do we have the power to change that scenario?

-We believe that building strong connections between school and home is crucial to student success.
-This extends to the idea of creating positive environments that bring awareness to bullying and responses to it at home.
+Building strong connections between school and home is crucial to student success, as is creating positive environments that bring awareness to bullying and responses to it at home.

 What is the solution?